Metrics that matter: how you should be measuring Agile

 - Installed version index: Similar to the innovation rate KPI, the installed version index measures the number of versions of an application that require support.
 Each supported version increases the required support needs, thus lowering a team’s ability to focus on value-driven features and innovate.

-These KPIs allow a product owner to view and control the resources of a team and prioritize value-based features and objectives.
+These agile KPIs allow a product owner to view and control the resources of a team and prioritize value-based features and objectives.

 Measuring Agile Success: Value-Driven Development